Using JWST transits and occultations to determine $\sim1\%$ stellar radii and temperatures of low-mass stars: Introduction

 to determine a precise temperature,

 where $\sigmasb$ is the Stefan-Boltzmann constant and $d$ is the distance to the star.

-While this temperature loosely depends on stellar model atmospheres or bolometric corrections to determine \fbol, \citet{Tayar:2022} showed that a realistic systematic uncertainty in \fbol \ is $\sim2.4\%$.
+While this temperature loosely depends on stellar model atmospheres or bolometric corrections to determine \fbol, \citet{Tayar:2022} showed that a realistic systematic uncertainty in \fbol \ is $\sim$2.4\%.
 Given that they focused on solar-type stars and M dwarfs are more poorly known, we assume the floor for our low-mass stars is 4\%.
 Equation \ref{eq:sigma_teff_frac_fbol} shows that the fractional uncertainty in \fbol \ is reduced by a factor of 4 as it propagates to \teff.
-Thus, even with a 4.0\% systematic floor in \fbol \ and 1\% uncertainty in \rstar, we can determine a 1.25\% uncertainty in \teff \ -- almost twice as precise as the systematic floors from spectroscopy.
+Thus, even with a 4.0\% systematic floor in \fbol \ and 1\% uncertainty in \rstar, we can determine a 1.25\% uncertainty in \teff --- almost twice as precise as the systematic floors from spectroscopy.

 While all these ideas have been done individually before \citep[e.g.,][]{Charbonneau:2005,Huber:2017,Mann:2017,Eastman:2023}, combining them in this way is new and allows many more targets to be measured with a precision that makes them suitable calibration stars.
-We present a proof of concept for this novel method by analyzing a JWST full phase light curve of the M-dwarf \thisstar \ and its transiting super-Earth GJ 1214 b to determine the stellar radius and temperature to a mere $\sim$1\%.
+We present a proof of concept for this novel method by analyzing a JWST full-phase light curve of the M dwarf \thisstar \ and its transiting super-Earth GJ 1214 b to determine the stellar radius and temperature to a mere $\sim$1\%.

 We discuss the various data used in our analysis, including a JWST full phase light curve, in \S \ref{sec:obs}.
 Our methods for our models as created by \exofasttwo \ are discussed in \S \ref{sec:methods}.
 Our results are presented in \S \ref{sec:results}.
 A discussion of the importance of our research as a whole as well as future applications is given in \S \ref{sec:discussion}.